 You can put a variety of toppings on pizzas.
 Just toss the toppings on top of the crust in an attractive way.
 We made three different pizzas using the following groupings: Pesto & Grape Tomatoes Artisan Pizza, Eggplant & Pine Nuts Artisan Pizza and Asparagus & Sun Dried Tomato Artisan Pizza.

-Maggie made these pizzas for my daughter Erin, Erin’s partner Julie, and me when I was there to visit right after Andrew was born.
+Maggie made these pizzas for my daughter Erin, Erin’s wife Julie, and me when I was in Wisconsin to visit.
 They were yummy.
 And she paired them with the Pear & Walnut Salad.
 So good!